 Malindi Marine National park is the oldest Marine National Park in Kenya.
 It is located about 120 kilometres from the nearest city, Mombasa.
 The park is easily accessible from both road and Air.
 The nearest airport, Malindi Airport (MYD) is barely 10 kilometres away.

 The extent of Malindi Marine National Park

-The Malindi Marine National park extends all the way from the Vasco Da Gama pillar to Watamu.
-According to MagicalKenya, the Park is enveloped by a National reserve that starts about 100 feet of coastal land and extends seaward up to about 3kms.
+The Malindi Marine National Park extends all the way from the Vasco Da Gama pillar to Watamu.
+According to MagicalKenya, the Park is enveloped by a National reserve that starts about 100 feet of coastal land and extends seaward up to about 3 km.

 An explosion of undersea color, the fish and the coral here will compete for your attention with their dazzling hues.
 Africa’s first marine park is a treasure of fringing reefs, coral gardens, lagoons, seagrass, and every sort of sea life – turtles, dolphins, fish, and shorebirds.

 The clarity of the water and the unending variety of the park’s marine life guarantees near-perfect diving and snorkeling.
 Other fun things to do in Kenya’s first protected marine environment include windsurfing, water skiing, deep-sea fishing and just swimming amongst the brilliant waterscape of fish populating this reserve.

 The 6 sq. km (2.3 sq. mi) park borders the larger 213 sq. km (82 sq. mi) reserve which encompasses beaches, mangroves, mud flats, and a variety of coral reefs.
 The park boasts over 600 species of fish and well over a hundred types of coral.

 Coral Garden of Malindi Marine Park